aaronlamtran/frenchie-connection/README.md

 Runs the application in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-### `make up`
-Builds and runs a devopment image in a container.
-Mapped to port 3000.

 ### `make up-prod`
-Builds and runs a production build image in a container.
+Ensure Docker is running.
+This command builds and runs a production build image in a container.
 Mapped to port 80.
+After running the command, navigate to localhost in your browser.

 ### `npm run build`